Top up your HND or foundation degree to a full BEng (Hons) on our Institute of Engineering and Technology-accredited course.

 Grants and scholarships are available for:

-Minimum entry requirement is 150 tariff points at A level or an advanced level qualification in a related subject such as National Certificate/Diploma.
+Minimum entry requirement is an advanced level qualification in a related subject such as National Certificate/Diploma.
 Grade C or above in GCSE Mathematics and Physics.
 Alternatively, if you have substantial industrial experience, you may be able to complete a one-year Bridge to HE course (with distinction) at Peterborough Regional College before joining the BEng course.
 If you don't qualify by any of these routes, please contact us to discuss your previous qualifications and experience.